 A primary component of the Guam ADRC Project is the development of a virtual or web-based consumer information and management system that establishes electronic communication among participating agencies in order to increase access of seniors (defined as individuals age 60 or older) and adults (defined as individuals aged 18 or older) with disabilities to information and linkages to long-term supports and services.
-As of this writing, through emergency procurement, Guam GetCare can be accessed through www.guamgetcare.com.
 The Guam GetCare System:

 - 1. Provides an avenue to obtain information on existing programs for senior citizens and persons with disabilities; - 2.
 Allows registered consumers access to their personal profile; - 3.
-Provides service providers and vendors with tools for collecting and inputting consumer data; and - 4.
-Eventually will allow service providers and vendors a means to make electronic referrals.
+Provides service providers and vendors with tools for collecting and inputting consumer data; - 4.
+Eventually will allow service providers and vendors a means to make electronic referrals; - 5.
+Eventually will be developed to be used to calendar community events; and - Provide a Resource Directory on services available to assist seniors, persons with disabilities and other parties who commit to being a user of the system.